Understanding NIST 800-88: Clear, Purge, and Destroy Explained

 What is media sanitization?

-Businesses generate vast amounts of data, including personal and sensitive data, standard business data (phone lists, marketing information, supplier data, etc.), confidential business data (business reports, financial and accounting documents, balance sheets, and annual financial statements), top secret business data (research and development of business enterprises), and banking information.
+Organizations generate vast amounts of data, including personal and sensitive data, standard business data (phone lists, marketing information, supplier data, etc.), confidential business data (business reports, financial and accounting documents, balance sheets, and annual financial statements), top secret business data (research and development of business enterprises), and banking information.
+This data may reside across a wide range of ISM types: HDDS, SSDs, flash media, mobile devices, servers, memory components, networking equipment, and even cloud or virtualized environments.

 What is NIST?